frasertweedale/talks/2026-01-21-eo-pki-workshop/terraform/aws-policy/README.md

 ## Route53

-`route53.json` contains a recommended Route53 policy which allows management of DNS records in the specified *Hosted Zone*.
-The ID in the hosted zone ARN must be changed to the relevant value.
+The workshop refers to an existing *Public* Hosted Zone for modifying publicly accessible DNS records to access the services.

 The workshop also requires a *Private* Hosted Zone for configuring "split horizon DNS".
-The Terraform spec sets the "Owner" tag of the created Hosted Zone to the user ID of the account that creates it.
+As a consequence, the account needs permissions to create hosted zones as well as update records.
-The IAM policy uses policy variables to ensure that only *owned* hosted zones can be managed, in addition to the nominated public hosted zone.
+Route53 does not expose resource tags to IAM for policy evaluation so the options for access control are limited.
+The example policy is qute broad as a result.

 ## Other services